Priority Health has the best Medicare Advantage plans in Michigan.

 Which Medicare Advantage plan has the highest rating in Michigan?

-Priority Health sells the best Medicare Advantage plans in Michigan based on high-quality coverage and widespread availability.
+Priority Health sells the best Medicare Advantage plans in Michigan, based on its high-quality coverage and widespread availability.
 If price is your main concern, Aetna's options are affordable and offer decent service.

 Who is eligible for Medicare in Michigan?